 UTM - Universal Transverse Mercator, a map projection based on the Mercator projection with adaptations to allow reasonably accurate great-circle distance tracing between points on the map with known limited errors, regardless of earth curvature issues.
 Often used by the military (MGRS system) and by hikers and search-and-rescue teams.

-vicinity plotting - a technique used by APRS mapping clients (including YAAC) to approximate the location of a station that has broadcast messages but not position messages, by guesstimating the station's position as near the first digipeating station to hear the unknown station.
+vicinity plotting - a technique used by APRS mapping clients (including YAAC) to approximate the location of a station that has transmitted traffic but not position messages, by guesstimating the station's position as near the first digipeating station to hear the unknown station.

-WGS84 - World Geodetic Standard 1984, the reference datum for coordinate systems used by the Global Positioning System and YAAC.
+WGS84 - World Geodetic Standard 1984, the reference datum for coordinate systems used by the Global Positioning System, OpenStreetMap, and YAAC.